Looking back at India’s freedom struggle with centenarian H S Doreswamy

 Bengaluru, Aug 13: A room filled with scattered newspapers on chairs, souvenirs.
 A telephone next to his bed which doesn't stop ringing throughout the day.
 Moreover, he is not averse to answering calls on scheduling appointments or giving directions to visitors to reach his home.
 Most interestingly, a home with doors opened.
 Visitors don't have to knock on the door to meet this man.

-We are talking about freedom fighter HS Doreswamy who turned 100 on 10 April 2018.
+We are talking about freedom fighter HS Doreswamy.
 His personal anecdotes narrate the history of the nation and his home state.
 The centenarian says his concern for the society keeps him going.
 He has seen India through its various ups and downs over the past nine decades and has been actively raising political and social causes.

 Doreswamy was born in Harohalli village (near Kanakapur), his grandfather was a nominated member of Praja Pratinidhi Sabha.
 Doreswamy's elder brother HS Sitaram was also a freedom fighter who later became Mayor of Bangalore.